iterative/dvc.org/content/blog/2022-06-29-june-community-gems.md

 date: 2022-06-29
 description: >
   A roundup of technical Q&A's from the DVC and CML communities.
-This month: working with CML and GCP, DVC data and remotes, DVC pipelines and setups, and more.
+This month: working with the DVC cache, DVC data and remotes, using DVC programmatically, and more.
 descriptionLong: >
   A roundup of technical Q&A's from the DVC and CML communities.
-This month: working with CML and GCP, DVC data and remotes, DVC pipelines and setups, and more.
+This month: working with the DVC cache, DVC data and remotes, using DVC programmatically, and more.
-picture: 2022-06-29/may-community-gems.png
+picture: 2022-06-29/june-community-gems.png
 author: milecia_mcgregor
 commentsUrl: https://discuss.dvc.org/t/may-22-community-gems/1184
 tags: